Artikash/Textractor/README.md

 ## Contributing

 All contributions are appreciated!
-Please email (no, I'm not busy!) me at akashmozumdar@gmail.com if you have any questions about the codebase.<br>
+Email me at akashmozumdar@gmail.com if you have any questions about the codebase.<br>
 You should use the standard process of making a pull request (fork, branch, commit changes, make PR from your branch to my master).<br>
 Contributing a translation is easy: just translate the strings in text.cpp as well as this README and the subtitles of the tutorial video.

 ## Compiling

-Before compiling Textractor, you should get Qt version 5.13 and Visual Studio with CMake support.
+Before compiling Textractor, you need Qt version 5.13 and Visual Studio with CMake support.
+Clone Textractor's source and initialize submodules with `git clone https://github.com/Artikash/Textractor.git` and `git submodule update --init`.
 You should then be able to just open the source folder in Visual Studio and build.

 ## Project Architecture